-Through our environmental volunteering projects, you have the opportunity to make a real difference to the environment and gain invaluable experience along the way.
+Our environmental volunteering projects exist to give you the opportunity to make a real difference to the environment and gain invaluable experience along the way.

-Through our regional and national partnerships, students can volunteer with environmental and conservation organisations to develop new skills, enhance their employability and turn their passion into positive action both on campus and in the local area.
+Through our regional and national partnerships, you can volunteer with environmental and conservation organisations to develop new skills, enhance your employability and turn passion into positive action both on campus and in the local area.
 Opportunities range from volunteer work with organisations such as The Wildlife Trust, RSPB and National Trust to residential trips that venture to exciting environmental locations such as the Isle of Eigg in Scotland.
-We also have a lot of environmental activity on the university campus, where volunteers have the opportunity to plant and grow organic vegetables, plant trees in the orchard and participate in gardening at the campus eco-hub amongst the free-roaming chickens.
+We also have a loads of environmental activity on the university campus, where volunteers have the opportunity to plant and grow organic vegetables, plant trees in the orchard and participate in gardening at the campus eco-hub amongst the free-roaming chickens.

 Our environmental volunteering is part of Green Lancaster; a partnership initiative between Lancaster University Students’ Union and the facilities department of Lancaster University which exists to champion environmental and sustainability projects at Lancaster University.
 Projects such as Dr Bike and Exodus are supported by Green Lancaster, as well as our Keep Cup and Hydration Station campaigns.

 How to become an Environmental Volunteer

 If you are interested in becoming a environmental volunteer or have any questions please get in touch with Darren.

 We have a brand new campus eco-hub project which is a new space developed on campus for students to grow their own vegetables, look after chickens and share environmental/ sustainability ideas.